The Open Championship Best Bets: Top PGA TOUR Golf Picks on DraftKings Sportsbook

-DraftKings contributor Geoff Ulrich joins The Sweat to give his top picks on DraftKings Sportsbook for The Open Championship.
+DraftKings contributor Geoff Ulrich and The Action Network’s Jason Sobel join The Sweat to give their top picks on DraftKings Sportsbook for The Open Championship.

 Geoff’s Picks: